Enjoy ultimate pairing dinner specials,

 of high-quality meat, as well as premium quality shochu, craft beer and wine.

-Meat & Sakagura Tourism campaign, we have created a wide selection
+To launch the Meat & Sakagura Tourism campaign, we have created a wide selection

 of unforgettable food and drink dining experiences in collaboration with top-end beverage producers.